 - Suicide by Cop: How Satan goes out.

 - Tome of Eldritch Lore: The Book of the Dead, again.
 The reason Betsy doesn't just speed-read it and know everything?
 Reading more than two or three pages at a time turns you into a monstrous Jerkass.
 This might seem minor, except that when you turn a vampire into a jerkass...
 (In Betsy's case, it involved nearly killing Jessica.)

 - Ungrateful Bastard: The Fiends once they regain their intelligence.

-- The Unmasqued World: As of Undead and Unforgiven.
+- The Unmasqued World: As of the epilogue of Undead and Unforgiven.

 - Uncle Pennybags: Jessica.

 - Waking Up at the Morgue: Betsy has one of these moments, though it's a funeral home.

 - Wicked Stepmother: Antonia Taylor, Betsy's stepmother.
 She pursued a married man, destroying his marriage, and tried to turn him against his then-teenaged daughter.
 She wanted him to surrender full custody to his ex-wife, and when that failed, to send Betsy to military school.
 Her efforts continued into Betsy's thirties, when after Betsy's funeral, she eats a celebratory lobster dinner and books a cruise.
 She is even, at one point in the backstory, possessed by Lucifer for a year, and no one notices because she's so nasty by nature.
 In Undead and Unworthy After her death, The Ant comes back to haunt Betsy as a ghost because during life, her sole purpose was to torment Betsy.
 Part of this new torment includes walking in on Betsy and her husband during lovemaking, and making no apology or attempt to leave.